jchanda1/build-a-pipeline/README.md

 This makes calls to an API Gateway which will spin up Lambda functions.
 These Lambda functions will get/put from a MondoDB instance in AWS, to provide snippets of code that are formed into the sample pipeline.

+The frontend and lambda functions are in a public repo, but the infrastructure is in a private repo that is imported as a submodule to the main repo.

 Currently this project is in development and is not suitable for use.